The best pedals to buy in 2021: 20 best distortion pedals

-That’s also because there are dozens of models out there that identifying the ‘best distortion pedal’ is a matter of taste.
-There’s compressed distortion for metal, ‘wide open’ tones for rock and blues, robust preamp boxes for studio work, and a few wilder ones that experimental and noise musicians will love.
-And you’ll find all of them on this list.
+But that also means settling on one is impossible and identifying the ‘best distortion pedal’ around becomes a matter of taste.
+There’s compressed distortion for metal, ‘wide-open’ tones for rock and blues, robust preamp boxes for studio work, and a few wilder ones that experimental and noise musicians will love.
+You’ll find all of them on this list.

 The TC Electronic Dark Matter is a Marshall Plexi-inspired distortion box that spans from the raw, unadulterated raunch of Jimi Hendrix to Electric Wizard’s sludgiest stoner riffs.
 Whatever setting you dial in, the stompbox offers a natural, responsive and articulate tone that captures your playing style, warts and all.

 The Dark Matter, according to TC Electronic, is meant to sit between heavy overdrive and light distortion.
 At lower gain levels, it emulates those old-school classic rock tones that issue out of cranked-up tube amps.
 But push the dirt up, flick the voice switch, and you’re well into crunchy modern rock territory.
 Many players have also found the Dark Matter’s ‘open-ness’ and responsiveness work well when fed into a higher-gain device.

 And like any good distortion pedal, this black box is a no-brainer to operate.
 Two active EQ controls (bass and treble), gain and a level knob are all the dials you need to work with.

 True to the Californian brand’s heritage, the Throttle Box revels in scorching high-gain distortion.
 The slim stompbox is designed for rock and metal while promising the ‘natural’ quality that Mesa’s amps are famed for.